laurakond/Artly/README.md

 - Bookmark positioning

   - when working on the Artwork component, I wanted to adjust the bookmark/save icon to the bottom right corner of the card.
-I managed to do this by applying the following code and adjusting it to fit the website needs: [W3Schools - image text bottom right](https://www.w3schools.com/css/tryit.asp?filename=trycss_image_text_bottom_right)
+I managed to do this by applying the following code and adjusting it to fit the website's needs: [W3Schools - image text bottom right](https://www.w3schools.com/css/tryit.asp?filename=trycss_image_text_bottom_right)

   ```css
   .container {